12 Plants You Can Start with One Cutting and A Glass of Water

 Botanical Name: Monstera deliciosa

 This plant will be an excellent tropical addition with its bold leaves.
-Take a stem cutting from the plant with several nodes and place it in non-chlorinated water.
-Place it where the plant gets indirect sunlight and change the water in 3-5 days or sooner.
+Take a stem cutting from the plant with at least one node and place it in a decorative jar filled with non-chlorinated water.

 12. Basil